 SAMS Newsletter on the subject

-The new guidelines on the triage for intensive-care treatment are arousing great interest both in professional circles and among the public. ethix, Lab for Innovation Ethics, aims to broaden the debate.
-In a blog post (German/French), you can find a document presenting the key elements of the guidelines as well as a questionnaire that submits various triage scenarios for discussion.
+ethix, Lab for Innovation Ethics, has also helped to broaden the debate on triage decisions.
+In a blog post (German/French), you can find a document presenting the key elements of the guidelines (Versions 1 and 2) as well as a questionnaire that submits various triage scenarios for discussion.

 Ethics guidelines on Covid-19 triage – an emerging international consensus (Universität Zürich, May 2020)